phatngocanh/order-app-frontend/README.md

 1. **Route Groups**: Use `(main)` route group for authenticated pages with shared layout
 2. **Shared Layout**: Common header and navigation in `(main)/layout.tsx`
 3. **Page Isolation**: Each page should be self-contained with all its logic
+4. **No Shared Components**: Avoid creating common/shared components to maintain page isolation
-4. **API Calls**: Use the centralized axios client for all API requests
+5. **API Calls**: Use the centralized axios client for all API requests
-5. **Authentication**: Handle auth through the centralized auth utilities
+6. **Authentication**: Handle auth through the centralized auth utilities
-6. **Styling**: Use MUI components with blue/white theme, Tailwind for custom styling
+7. **Styling**: Use MUI components with blue/white theme, Tailwind for custom styling
-7. **TypeScript**: Use strict typing for all components and functions
+8. **TypeScript**: Use strict typing for all components and functions
-8. **File Naming**: Use kebab-case for file names, PascalCase for components
+9. **File Naming**: Use kebab-case for file names, PascalCase for components
-9. **Vietnamese Content**: All user-facing content must be in Vietnamese
+10. **Vietnamese Content**: All user-facing content must be in Vietnamese

 ### 📝 Structure Maintenance